Skip to main content

 How to apply

-New Applicants: A completed application for the initial predoctoral traineeship includes information about previous education, research interests, previous population-relevant activities, the planned program of research for the next year, plans for thesis/dissertation research, and career plans following training.
+New Applicants: A completed application for the initial predoctoral traineeship includes information about previous education, research interests, previous population-relevant activities, the planned program of research for the next year including proposed preceptor(s), and plans for thesis/dissertation research.

-The initial term of appointment is for one year, beginning in August each year, with the potential for reappointment pending a review of the trainee’s annual progress.
+The initial term of appointment is for one year, beginning in August each year, with the reappointment expected pending a review of the trainee’s annual progress.

 Returning Applicants: Current trainees must reapply each year to the Population Science Training Program.
 A completed application will include a description of their current research practicum, progress to-date (including results, accomplishments, and collaborations over the past year), coursework, conference attendance, professional development activities, and their planned research activities for the upcoming year.
 The Training Program will also request evaluations of the trainee’s progress over the past year from their home department and preceptor(s).